ElioDillenberg/roger_skyline/README.md

         KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"

+Make sure the following line is also not commented:

+        KILL_HOSTS_DENY="ALL: $TARGET$ : DENY"

 sudo systemctl start portsentry

+sudo systemctl enable portsentry

 You can check for banned IPs using the following command: